Northwest Slabs Rock Climbing

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Northwest Slabs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Northwest Slabs:

 Featured Route For Northwest Slabs

 Cows in Space 5.10b 6a+ 19 VII- 19 E2 5b

 One of the best pitches at Greyrock.First off, the Northwest Slab topo in the new NC3 guide shows this route to be about 75 feet right (and on a completely different slab) of where it actually is.
 Cows in Space is more in line with the routes labled #40 and #41.
 This route was recently retrobolted and there are now six bolts.
 I know Skip Harper and doubt the coward who retro-bolted his route asked for permission before doubling the bolt count.
 Bad ethics, bad karma.
 The big slab belo...[more]
 Browse More Classics in Colorado

 BETA PHOTO: A cool arch feature in Greyrock's West Ridge.
 Aim...

 Descent info: it is possible to rappel from the juniper on Cow Pie Ledge with a 70m rope to a reasonable (low 5th class) downclimb to the base, but be warned, it is a s-t-r-e-t-c-h with a 70m, if you have a 60m rope better to do two short raps in the gully between Arête Route and Sky Crack, or just suck it up and down climb to the SW and scramble back to the base.